themagicfrog/lightsaber/README.md

 This is a PCB lightsaber controlled by a gyroscope and accelerometer that I designed.
 I created it originally for [The Trail](https://github.com/hackclub/the-trail), an event organized by [Hack Club](https://github.com/hackclub).

 ## Project Overview
 I initially designed the entire board with a ATmeag32U4 chip, and you can find the schematic and PCB design in the main branch.
+I also added some lighthouse-themed silkscreens as my original idea was to make it a desk lamp.
 I encountered a lot of problems along way and decided to use an Ardunio Nano instead.
-I used my PCB board as a base and connected the Ardunio Nano with external wires.
+I used my PCB board as a base and connected the Ardunio Nano.

 ## Features
-- Dynamic LED Control: LEDs light up based on movement detected by the gyroscope and acceleromenter.
+Dynamic LED Control: LEDs light up based on movement detected by the gyroscope and acceleromenter.
-  * The faster you accelerate, the more LEDs illuminate.
+- The faster you accelerate, the more LEDs illuminate.
-  * Each axis (x, y, z) on the gyroscope control a different LED color: red, blue, or green.
+- Each axis (x, y, z) on the gyroscope control a different LED color: red, blue, or green.

 ## Components
 - Ardunio Nano Microcontroller